Luke2302/basicServer/README.md

-A project to develop a basic HTTP Server using C++ and a TCP layer.
+A project to develop a basic HTTP Server using C++ and IP/TCP transport layer.